 The organization, accredited by Destination Marketing Association International (DMAI) since 2010, is committed to actively marketing the tourism assets in the Hershey & Harrisburg Region to business and leisure travelers both domestic & international.

-Dauphin County is marketed as "The Hershey & Harrisburg Region" by the region's DMO because the area is most widely recognized as the home to Pennsylvania's Capital City of Harrisburg and the town of Hershey, named for the American confectioner and philanthropist Milton Snavely Hershey who founded his now-famous Hershey Chocolate Company here in 1894.
+Dauphin County is marketed as "The Hershey & Harrisburg Region" by the region's DMO because the area is most widely recognized as the home to the town of Hershey, named for the American confectioner and philanthropist Milton Snavely Hershey who founded his now-famous Hershey Chocolate Company here in 1894, and to Pennsylvania's Capital City of Harrisburg.

 Dauphin County was created from a portion of Lancaster County during a meeting of the Pennsylvania legislature in Philadelphia on March 4, 1785.